sagemath/trac_to_gh/Issue 6748.md

 # Issue 6748: [with patch, needs review] Adds Graph.Cliquer to the reference

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6748

 Original creator: ncohen